knaguib1/NLP-Hospital-Readmission-Prediction/README.md

 |TF-IDF with Logistic Regression with L2 Regularization	|0.672|	0.691|	0.631|
 |TF-IDF with Random Forest|	0.702|	0.72|	0.664|
 |ClinicalBERT|0.758|	0.75 | |

+Our retrained model for 6 month performs worse than the model in [1] so here we keep the result from original ClinicalBERT model.
+Reason may due to our limited computation resources, which is only able to run 12 batch size and one iteration takes about 1hr.

 ### Reference
 [1] Kexin Huang, Jaan Altosaar, and Rajesh Ranganath.
 ClinicalBERT: Modeling CLinical Notes and Predicting Hospital Readmission. arXiv:1904.05342, 2019.